Best Banjo Pickups – Buyer’s Guide and Reviews

 EMG ACB-5 Active 5 String Banjo Pickup

-This pickup is favored by professionals, and – like the Gold Tone – is a magnetic humbucker that can be installed by yourself, using a few basic tools.
+Professionals favor this pickup, and – like the Gold Tone – is a magnetic humbucker that can be installed by yourself using a few basic tools.

 This one has a steep price tag, but the professionals use it for a reason.